dkorpel/dconf/dconf24/README.md

 ## Code examples

-These are code examples accompanying the presentation.
+Since the code examples in the presentation are minimized to fit on a slide, here are complete runnable code examples showing off `Allocator` and `Arena`.

 ### [allocator.d](https://github.com/dkorpel/dconf/blob/master/dconf24/allocator.d)

 This is the file that you need to import to start using the `Arena` allocator and the `Allocator` interface.
-This implementation is meant as a simple, portable base, but some features you might want to add are:
+This implementation is meant as a simple, portable base.
+Some features you might want to add are:

 - A fine-tuned groing strategy for allocating new pages in the arena, or:
 - Expanding Arena's with memory mapping (OS-specific) instead of keeping a linked list